 People exposed to very high levels of radiation, such as the atomic bomb blast in Hiroshima, Japan or nuclear power plant accidents, also are at risk of developing leukemia.
 Studies of atomic blasts have estimated that survivors have a five and a half times greater risk of developing leukemia than the general public.

 Chemotherapy and radiation therapy have been helpful to a lot of people in the treatment of many forms of cancer, and indeed are often lifesaving.
-These therapies have been linked to the development of second cancers, including leukemia, many years after treatment.
+However, these therapies have been linked to the development of second cancers, including leukemia, many years after treatment, particularly in people who received intensive therapy early in their lives.
 Chemotherapy for a first cancer is a stronger risk factor for developing leukemia later than is radiation therapy.
 The combination of chemotherapy and radiation can significantly increase the risk of leukemia after a first cancer.

 Powerful cancer-fighting chemotherapy drugs, known as alkylating agents and epipodophyllotoxins, have been associated with leukemia.
 The dose given and length of treatment as well as other factors may contribute to a person's risk of developing leukemia.
 Acute myeloid leukemia is the most common type of cancer that has been linked to chemotherapy treatment.

 Radiation therapy may increase a person's chance of developing leukemia.
 Several factors influence this risk, such as the dose of radiation administered.
 A person's age at the time of therapy does not seem to be a risk factor for leukemia.